RECIST is a standard way to measure the response of a tumor to treatment.

 CT images in a 63-year-old male with malignant pleural mesothelioma.

-Measurements according to the modified RECIST for malignant pleural mesothelioma with measurement of the tumour thickness perpendicular to the chest wall or mediastinum in two positions at three different levels.
+Measurements according to the modified RECIST 1.1 for malignant pleural mesothelioma with measurement of the tumour thickness perpendicular to the chest wall or mediastinum in two positions at three different levels, preferably in the upper thorax.

 Example of non-measurable lesions in a patient with lymphangitis carcinomatosa and another patient with ascites.

-These findings are used as non-target lesions and in the follow up it is determined whether there is complete disappearance, partial disappearance or progression.
+These findings are used as non-target lesions and in the follow up their presence or absence are determined.

 The left CT image is of a 80-year-old male with osteoblastic bone metastases of a non-small-cell lung carcinoma.